And why knowing the difference could make or break your business.

 1. Solve a problem

 In business blogs you attract readers because you’re blogging about what interests them – NOT YOU.
-Posting blogs on topics that interests your clients are one way to help build your relationship with them.
+Posting blogs on topics that helps solve a problem for your clients are one way to help build your relationship with them, and show your expertise.

 Through blogs your clients get to know you, and accept you as a trusted and credible source.
 And you can explain to your client why they may benefit from your product or service that solves their problem.